gemini-hlsw/explore/USERPREFS.md

 ## Environments

-We have three environments with a respective db and heroku app:
+We have four environments with a respective db and heroku app:

+- master
 - development
 - staging
 - production